Comparing Folic Acid and Methylfolate for Fertility

 There is a lot of discussion regarding folate supplementation for preconception and pregnancy.
-But more specifically, regarding folic acid and methylfolate for prenatal vitamins.
-Trying to understand the difference between these two can be pretty confusing.
-I definitely went down a rabbit hole comparing folic acid and methylfolate for pregnancy.
+More specifically, regarding folic acid and methylfolate for prenatal vitamins.
+Trying to understand the difference between these two can be confusing.
+I went down a rabbit hole comparing folic acid and methylfolate for pregnancy.
 As parents to be, we just want to ensure we’re doing what’s right for a healthy pregnancy, and it’s unnerving to feel like you’re not taking the ideal prenatal vitamin.

 This post will provide you with the differences between folic acid and methylfolate, and why there is discussion comparing the two in the first place.
-Now lets clear up the confusion about folate so you can move forward being well-informed.
+Let’s clear up the confusion about folate so you can move forward being well-informed.

 What is folate?